ipfs-force-community/sophon-gateway/README.md

 2. the connection between all miners and the pool is safe  after the pool configure with HTTPS
 3. miners can simply register multiple client(wallet/proof) to the mining pool to obtain high availability

+Use [Venus Issues](https://github.com/filecoin-project/venus/issues) for reporting issues about this repository.

 ![gateway](https://raw.githubusercontent.com/hunjixin/imgpool/master/gateway.png)